aniketpant/journal/_posts/2013-05-21-create-routine.md

 ---
-title: "Create routine?"
-layout: entry
+layout: post
+title: Create routine?
-date: 2013-05-21 12:47:00
+date: 2013-05-21 12:47
 ---
-### 2013-05-21 12:47, Create routine?

 I need to work on a small schedule to work on multiple projects.
 I have bandook, musket, sheesha, HNsearch, WordPress, my own website, my journal, another blog and igniteplate.
 There's so much to do.
 Will chalk out a plan for the major five.